Summary: Rules for the Direction of the Mind (page 4)

 11.

-Rule VIII warns us to stop our search if we fail to find a satisfactory intuition that can ground the validity of the transition from one proposition to the next in a deduction—in other words, within a chain of propositions.
+Rule VIII warns us to halt our search if we fail to find a satisfactory intuition grounding the validity of each transition from one proposition to the next — that is, within a chain of deductions.

 Rule IX returns to the principle of focusing on trivial and easy things rather than complex problems.
-The aim is to reverse the natural psychological reflex of the scholar, who instinctively pursues complexity.
+The aim is to counter the natural psychological reflex of the scholar, who instinctively pursues complexity.

-The mind must be encouraged to train itself on questions already solved by other scholars, so that it may develop sagacity (Rule X).
-Descartes confides that he himself practised this exercise from an early age.
+The mind must be trained on questions already solved by other scholars, so that it may develop sagacity (Rule X).
+Descartes confides that he practised this exercise himself from an early age.

 In his explanation of this rule, we find this remarkable passage: the method [...] is most often nothing other than the scrupulous observation of an order